techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 = What sites are supported by RRSSB? =

-RRSSB supports Email, Facebook, Twitter, Linkdin, Reddit, Google+, Github, Youtube, Tumblr, Instagram and Pinterest.
+RRSSB supports Email, Facebook, Twitter, Linkdin, Reddit, Google+, Pocket, Github, Youtube, Tumblr, Instagram and Pinterest.

+= Where do the buttons show up? =

+Once you install the plugin, the RRSSB buttons will appear below all of you posts.
+You can also use the shortcode [rrssb] to place the buttons anywhere.

 = Who made Ridiculously Resonsive Social Sharing Buttons? =

 It's on github.
-Check it out here: https://github.com/kni-labs/rrssb
+Check it out [here](https://github.com/kni-labs/rrssb).

+The original RRSSB project was converted into a Wordpress Plugin by [Alan Reed](http://www.alanreed.org).

 = How do I customize the plugin? =

 There are no admin settings.
 To customize the plugin edit lines 67-77 in rrssb.php.

+= Is there a shortcode? =

+Yes, use the shortcode [rrssb] to place the buttons anywhere you like.

 == Screenshots ==